 Chimay

-On the 2nd occasion, I decided to try a 2004 Chimay Blue, diving just a few years past the expiry date.
+For the second beer, I decided to try a 2004 Chimay Blue, which was just a few years past the expiry date.
 In recent years, Chimay has begun overproducing and exporting more of their beer.
 Subsequently, the quality of their beers has begun to decline.
 Fortunately, you can go back in time at the Kulminator and enjoy some matured Chimay’s from the good old days.
 I definitely thought that was a worthwhile beer.

 Rare Beers from Closed Breweries